yagosys/202301/userguide/010-eks/demo_macvlan.md

 serviceaccount/multus created
 configmap/multus-cni-config created
 daemonset.apps/kube-multus-ds created

 - ## check the multus instalation

 ```
 kubectl rollout status ds/kube-multus-ds -n kube-system
 ```
-➜  multus-cni git:(master)
 ```

-- ## install multus crd
+- ## install multus crd for EKS

+We need create additional network for application pod to communicate with cFOS. we use multus CRD to create this.

+*the API for this CRD is k8s.cni.cncf.io/v1*
-*this is a CRD which as kind "NetworkAttachmentDefinition*
+*this is a CRD which has kind "NetworkAttachmentDefinition*
-*the CRD has name cfosdefaultcni5*
+*the CRD has name cfosdefaultcni5*.
-*inside CRD, it include the json formatted cni configuration*
+*inside CRD, it include the json formatted cni configuration, it is the actual cni configuration*
 *the cni use macvlan*
 *the cni mode is bridge*
+*"master interface for this maclan is eth0, so EKS will not create additional ENI as we only use this network for communication between applicaton POD to cFOS POD*
 *the ipam is host-local*

+copy and paste below code to your terminal window

 ```
 cat << EOF | kubectl create -f -